jaybosamiya/nautilus-interactive-typeahead-debian/README.md

-# Interactive Typeahead on Nautilus on Debian
+# Interactive Typeahead for Nautilus on Debian

 At some point of time, the Nautilus developers decided to drop the idea of interactive typeahead - the feature that allows you to type in the start of a file and have it be _selected_ in the current directory, instead of applying the typed text as a _filter_ on a _recursive_ search.